 You Must Keep up with the Anime Seasons/Keeping Up with the Jones

 (The number of anime released within a given year)

 This is near impossible with the number of shows that get released within a year let alone a season.
 Trying to keep up with every show will just cause burnout.
 I usually watch maybe one or two shows a season.
 I have learned if you keep your fandom “cool” your more likely to still love it.
 When you get into something whether it be anime or Doctor Who etc. don’t let it consume your entire energy and focus.
 Doing so will just cause burnout in the end.

 You Must Watch [Insert Show Here] to Be Considered a Real Fan

-This called um, actually syndrome or gatekeeping as its properly known.
+This is called “um, actually” syndrome or “gatekeeping” as its properly known.
 Don’t be this person.
-You may feel you’re being helpful in spreading knowledge on a topic.
-The person on the other end will feel overwhelmed, intimidated, and not welcomed.
-You may be gatekeeping with no malicious intent but many do.
-Gatekeeping is usually done by men exclude women from similar interests.
+You may feel as if you’re being helpful in spreading knowledge on a topic, but the person on the other end will feel overwhelmed, intimidated, and unwelcome.
+Gatekeeping may be done unconsciously with with no malicious intent, but it also can be weaponized for exclusion.
+Traditionally, gatekeeping is usually done by men to exclude women from similar interests.
 Fandom should welcome everyone, not create a members-only club.
-Besides wouldn’t you want to have more people to talk to about your favorite show?
+Besides, wouldn’t you want to have more people to talk to about your favorite show?

 Anime is Better than Western Animation